wtomtom/projetcizee/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `vsyncd` for your own use.
+You can ignore this section if you are building `vizeed` for your own use.

-vsyncd/vizee-cli binaries are not included in the vizee-Qt.app bundle.
+vizeed/vizee-cli binaries are not included in the vizee-Qt.app bundle.

-If you are building `vsyncd` or `vizee-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `vizeed` or `vizee-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: